Join The Red Ribbon Campaign

 - Designate a Red Ribbon coordinator and form a committee of adults and youth to organize a Red Ribbon Week and other local events.

 - Include alcohol, tobacco, inhalant and other drug information in school curricula during Red Ribbon Week.
+Learn more on our Drugs in Texas page.

 - Utilize The Partnership for a Drug-Free Texas’ classroom lesson plans below specifically written for Texas’ Red Ribbon Week.